pfheatwole/thesis/source/foil_geometry.rst

 ..
 Why not use an existing foil geometry model?

-An accurate model of a foil's shape requires a detailed set of specifications, but those are unavailable for commercial paraglider wings.
+An accurate model of a foil's shape requires a detailed set of specifications, but that information is unavailable for commercial paraglider wings.
 User manuals provide valuable summary information in the form of basic technical specifications, but the majority of the foil structure is unspecified, so completing a model requires making educated assumptions about that unknown structure.
-Those assumptions are encoded in parametric *design curves* that extend the technical data with domain expertise to produce a fully specified model.
+Those assumptions can be encoded in parametric *design curves* that extend the technical data with domain expertise to produce a fully specified model.